 Baseline IP revisions that affect sample requirements in RPS-Inspections must be discussed with the document lead during the NRR IM coordinator’s review and prior to issuing the revision.
 (The baseline IP table must be updated in RPS-Inspections by the NRR IM coordinator to prepare for the future inspection cycle.)

+Once the document has been approved by the appropriate DRO branch chief, either IRAB or IRIB, for minor changes, and/or the DRO deputy director for substantial or policy changes, the NRR IM coordinator will ensure the document is published on the website, archived in ADAMS, and updated in the appropriate RPS module.
+The NRR IM coordinator will append titles of superseded ADAMS documents with “Superseded by [new ML#] or “Obsoleted in CN yy-xxx” for deleted documents.

 06.10 Final Approval.

-Final approval of program documents for inclusion in the IM is given by the division director or deputy division director of the originating office.
-The NRR/DRO/IRIB (or IRAB) branch chief will approve revisions to existing documents, and deletions of inspection documents that are no longer relevant to the inspection program.
-The NRR DRO division director, or deputy division director, will approve major revisions and policy changes to an existing document.
+For documents from offices other than NRR, final approval of program documents for inclusion in the IM is given by the division director or deputy division director of the originating office.
+The NRR/DRO/IRIB (or IRAB) branch chief will approve revisions to existing documents and deletions of inspection documents that are no longer relevant to the inspection program.
+The NRR DRO division director, or deputy division director, will approve new documents, major revisions (as defined in section 06.04d.8), changes in resources (hours/samples), and policy changes to an existing document.
 The NRR IM coordinator will publish the CN on the NRC Web site.

 06.11 Standard Distribution of Inspection Manual Documents.